 Where is the language spoken, and how are the people distributed in this area?

-Are there any other language groups inhabiting the same area?
+Are there other language groups inhabiting the same area?

 What is the nature of the interaction with these language groups?
 Economic?
 Social?
 Friendly?
 Belligerent?

-In social/economic interactions with other groups, which groups are dominant and which groups are marginalised?
+In social/economic interactions with other groups, which groups are dominant and which are marginalized?
 How so?

 What are its closest relatives?

-What published or unpublished linguistic work has been done in this language and/or its close relatives?
+What published and unpublished linguistic work has been done in this language and/or its close relatives?

-What percentage of people are monolingual?
-(Treat men and women separately.)
+What percentage of the people are monolingual?
+(Treat men and women separately).

 In what contexts are multilingual individuals likely to use the language described in this sketch?
 When do they use other languages?

-Are children learning their language as their first language?
+Are children learning the language as their first language?
 If so, how long do they remain monolingual?